betterscientificsoftware/bssw.io/Articles/Blog/2024-08-TechnicalPropertiesOfSustainableSoftware.md

 * Create well-structured and well-documented version control (i.e. Git) commits and commit messages for every change to the software, describing why the change was made and point to any requirements-related documentation (e.g., issue trackers).

 **Clean Understandable Code Practices:**
-* Favor languages that are more widely known and/or well supported over confusing or less well-known languages.
+* Favor languages that are more widely known and/or well-supported over languages that are more confusing and/or less well-known.
 * Use domain-driven design for the key interfaces and implementation details. [???]
 * Strive for self-documenting code (i.e., reduce the need for extra documentation that typically does not get maintained).
 * Reduce or eliminate code duplication.